 - Exam 1 Probability

 - Exam 2 Financial Mathematics

-- Exam 3F Models for Financial Economics; starting July 1, 2018 Investment and Financial Markets
+- Exam 3F Financial Economics

 In addition to the preliminary education requirements listed above (i.e., VEE requirements and various exams), Exams MAS-I, MAS-II, 5, and 6 (6C, 6U or 6T), Online Courses 1 and 2, and the CAS Course on Professionalism are required for Associateship.
-The syllabi for the examinations are provided in the Materials for Study for Examination section of this Syllabus.
+The syllability for the examinations are provided in the Materials for Study for Examination section of this Syllabus.
 Details about the process for obtaining credit for the VEE topics are provided below.
 VEE topics are not prerequisites for the preliminary examinations and may be fulfilled independently of the preliminary exam process.